kwur/new-kwur-site/_posts/2013-10-10-world-keeps-sinking-an-interview-with-northless-five-more-songs-to-listen-to.md

   </p>

   <p>
     <strong style="line-height: 1.6em">ES: </strong><span style="line-height: 1.6em">Yes.
 We're working on a covers record.
-It will be either really awesome or really shitty&#8230;but it's happening so fuck you!
-We're also planning to release splits with a couple of bands in late 2014/early 2015&#8230;Don't want to announce those until things are confirmed.
-We'll be doing a small bit of touring this year&#8230;8 days on the East Coast in March, and about a week doing middle America places, not really the Midwest.
-More on those soon&#8230;</span>
+It will be either really awesome or really shitty…but it's happening so fuck you!
+We're also planning to release splits with a couple of bands in late 2014/early 2015…Don't want to announce those until things are confirmed.
+We'll be doing a small bit of touring this year…8 days on the East Coast in March, and about a week doing middle America places, not really the Midwest.
+More on those soon…</span>
   </p>

   <p>
-    &nbsp;

   </p>

   <p>